 Copper Canyon Press

 • Translation submissions should be bilingual; we want to see the original text as well as the English translation.
 If this is not possible due to technical or other concerns, please indicate this in your query letter.

 • If you are submitting a bilingual manuscript sample, you may submit up to 20 pages in English, and those same 20 pages in the original language, for 40 pages total.
-If your sample is just in English, you must adhere to the 20-page limit
+If your sample is just in English, you must adhere to the 20-page limit.

 • Indicate in your query letter that you have identified the rights holder, unless the book is in the public domain.
 Ideally, a conversation regarding the rights to the book will have been engaged with the rights holder prior to your submission.

-Next steps:
+Next Steps

-Please remember that the open reading period is NOT a contest.
+And remember that the open reading period is NOT a contest.
 While we take seriously the opportunity to consider your work for publication, there is no guarantee that we will choose a book to publish in any given reading period.

+Copper Canyon Press